everyday-practice/Multilingual-for-WordPress/readme.txt

 == Description ==

-Multilingual.js for WordPress provides server-side text wrapping functionality that eliminates Flash of Unstyled Content (FOUC) and ensures consistent typography from the first render.
+Multilingual for WordPress provides server-side text wrapping functionality that eliminates Flash of Unstyled Content (FOUC) and ensures consistent typography from the first render.
 Based on the multilingual.js library, this plugin is optimized specifically for WordPress environments.

 = Key Features =